Bombing of Braunschweig (15 October 1944)

-During World War II, Braunschweig (known as Brunswick in English) was attacked by Allied aircraft in 42 bombing raids.
-On the night of 14/15 October 1944, the attack by No. 5 Group Royal Air Force (RAF) marked the high point of the destruction of Henry the Lion's city during the war.
-The air raid was part of Operation Hurricane, which was designed to demonstrate the capabilities of the Allied bombing campaign.
-The attack caused a massive conflagration, that might have developed into a firestorm, and resulted in Braunschweig burning continuously for two and a half days from 15 to 17 October.
-More than 90 percent of the medieval city centre was destroyed, changing the city's appearance to the present day.
+In the early hours of 15 October 1944, No. 5 Group of the Royal Air Force (RAF) carried out the most destructive of 42 attacks on Braunschweig (Brunswick) during World War II.
+The attack was a part of Operation Hurricane, which was designed to demonstrate the capabilities of the Allied bombing campaign.
+It caused a massive conflagration that developed into a firestorm, and resulted in Braunschweig, the city of Henry the Lion, burning continuously for two and a half days from 15 to 17 October.
+More than 90 percent of the mediaeval city centre was destroyed.